-Analysis: Corte Madera Pump Station has been decommissioned and the number of pump stations has dropped from 13 to 12.
-Staff has in stock some of the more difficult parts to acquire in order to avoid long term breakdowns.
+Analysis: Staff has in stock some of the more difficult parts to acquire in order to avoid long term breakdowns.
 In 2012 the Board approved a budget that included capital funds for planned rehab and replacement of lift station pumps and valves.
-From 2014 through 2019 the District experienced no major down time where both pumps at a station were down simultaneously.
+From 2014 through 2021 the District experienced no major down time where both pumps at a station were down simultaneously.